LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

   <li>Start with two lists of the vertices of polygon 1 and polygon 2 ordered clockwise.</li>
   <li>Find all the intersections between the edges of polygon 2 with polygon 1.
     <ol type="i">
-        <li>Insert each intersection in both lists maintaining the clockwise order of points. </li>
+        <li>Insert each intersection into both lists maintaining the clockwise order of points. </li>
-        <li>Label each intersection as ENTRY or EXIT points depending on if they enter or exit polygon 1 from/to polygon 2.
+        <li>Label each intersection as ENTRY or EXIT points depending on if they enter polygon 1 from polygon 2 or exit polygon 1 to polygon 2.
 Label them as VERTIX if neither.</li>
     </ol>
   </li>
   <li>Walk through all vertices on polygon 2.